gnsreepad/evending/README.md

 # evending
-website for online payment for a vending machine database has one table "product" with five column - code,name,price,count,checksum
+website for online payment for a vending machine database has 2 table "product" with five column - code,name,price,count,checksum "users" with 5 column id,username,email,user_type,password